stuartherbert/if-i-knew-then/coding-standards.md

 As you can see, PSR-2 provides for very readable code.
 We can see from that example that the namespace complies to PSR-1, there's a nice blank line between the namespace before the ```use``` declarations and that the class and function curly braces go on a new line for added clarity.
 Note however that the if/else block places the opening curly brace on the same line!
 Some would criticise PSR-2 here for inconsistency, and maybe their right.

 I honestly don't know the reason for this.
 I would like to think it's because classes and functions can be long and can sometimes extend longer than your IDE can show you at one time, so putting it on a new line helps clarity.
 However control structures like if/else blocks are very common and shouldn't be long or unweildy and so it would be overkill to put those on a new line - but that's just me talking.
+I haven't covered everything here, there's a lot more to the PSR-2 standard so check it out!

 One more thing: the documentation for PSR-2 doesn't give justification for these rules.
 They were gathered from studying well run projects and looking for commonalities to adopt as a practice.
 They kept their survey data and results and published them too: <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md#appendix-a-survey>

+### Logger Interface: PSR-3
+This is new to me: I don't know it and I haven't used it.
+PSR-3's goal is to allow libraries to receive a LoggerInterface object and write logs in a simple and universal way.
+By providing a standard for doing so the hope is aim is that third party code can easily write to the centralised application logs.
+PSR-3 has only recently (5/1/2013) moved from a proposed standard to an accepted one.
+A quick search found that [Monolog](https://github.com/Seldaek/monolog/tree/1.3.0) has adopted PSR-3 compliance as of version 1.3 The project's docs say: "*This library implements the PSR-3 interface that you can type-hint against in your own libraries to keep a maximum of interoperability.
+You can also use it in your applications to make sure you can always use another compatible logger at a later time.*"

 ## Why This Matters To Me?
 Coding standards matter to me because the way I'm working at the moment means that CI jobs will fail if the build if PSR-2 compliance isn't met.
 If the the code in the Pull Request fails the build then it won't get merged in.
 By ensuring my code meets the PSR-2 coding style I'm making sure that my code is of a good quality, readability and thus (hopefuly) maintainabile.
 I don't want to be known as *that* guy whose code is hard to work with.
 Git/SVN blame makes it easy to trace down who and when lines of code were added.
 I don't want any crazy developers hunting me down in years to come!